Introducing nutritional tricks that will boost your energy and speed your recovery…

 Running is one of the most stressful forms of exercise you can undertake.
 It produces signals which tell your body to start breaking itself down and causes large amounts of muscle damage.
 Running is quite often the discipline of triathlon training which leads to injury.
 A simple nutritional strategy to counteract the negative signals produced by running is to have a good source of protein straight after the training session.
-If you are just going out for a plod have a yogurt when you get in, if it is a longer run or quality session have a milkshake or carbohydrate protein recovery drink.
+If you are just going out for a plod have a yoghurt when you get in.
+If it is a longer run or quality session have a milkshake or carbohydrate-protein recovery drink.

 3. Fish Oils

 When we lived in caves and hunted for our food we ate the healthy fats omega 3 and omega 6 in a ratio of approximately 2:1.
 These days it is around 1:20, the consequences of which are a form of inflammation that the body finds difficult to cope with.
 For a triathlete in hard training, this will mean slow recovery and increased fatigue.
 Simply taking a fish oil supplement or making sure you get a good source of oily fish 3-4 times per week can get our bodies back to how they should be.